 Okay, so this is one of the more serious lies we tell.
 As much as we like to believe that our procrastination doesn’t hurt or affect anyone else, it really does.
-As much as you love your friends and they love you, eventually they’ll grow tired of your unreliability.
-The more you cancel and postpone, the less people want to invite you to things and that sucks.
+As much as you love your friends and they love you, eventually, they’ll grow tired of your unreliability.
+The more you cancel and postpone, the fewer people want to invite you to things and that sucks.

 Being a procrastinator has its highs and lows.
 We are great at justifying ourselves and have a bunch of minimum-effort hobbies that we excel at…and by minimal effort, I mean watching television and sleeping.
 On the other hand, we’re slightly unreliable and aren’t the best when it comes to timekeeping.
-All in all, we’re a pretty varied bunch and regardless of what anyone else says, procrastinating isn’t really that bad.
+All in all, we’re a pretty varied bunch, and regardless of what anyone else says, procrastinating isn’t really that bad.
 So, procrastinate, but procrastinate responsibly.